Ohio Employment attorney and Cincinnati pregnancy discrimination lawyer reviewing labor violations on behalf of plaintiffs

 Workplace pregnancy discrimination occurs when an employer discriminates against an employee on the basis of pregnancy, childbirth or related time away from work.
 Discrimination claims may be a result of a denial of time off or unreasonable demands from pregnant employees.

 Employers may be liable for the firing or demoting of a pregnant employee, restricting a pregnant employee at work, and taking actions against an employee for a pregnancy-related medical condition.
-Pregnancy discrimination is prohibited under the Civil Rights Act of 1964 and can be enforced by the Equal Employment Opportunity Commission (EEOC).
-Pregnancy discrimination can include the following actions:

 - Refusing to hire a pregnant applicant

 - Denying the same or a similar job to a pregnant employee when she returns from leave

 - Treating a pregnant employee differently than other temporarily disabled employees

 - Failing to grant a male employee insurance coverage for his spouse’s pregnancy related conditions if a female employee’s husband has comprehensive health insurance coverage through the same company plan

 Lawsuits have been filed and large settlements have been reached following cases of workplace discrimination.
 Recently, Humana Inc. agreed to pay $500,000 to settle a pregnancy discrimination case to a former field service coordinator.

 The plaintiff was promoted three times, and reached the position of regional executive director.
 In 2014, she took a leave of absence under the Family and Medical Leave Act.
 When she returned to work, the Humana supervisor canceled numerous appointments with her, and was later terminated wrongfully.